stat545ubc-2023/assignment-b1-berkeucar/assignment_b1.md

 2. A non-tibble dataset
 3. An empty dataset
 4. A column with all NA values
-5. A column that has both NA and non-NA values, this is not an edge case but to see if the function works properly or not

 I know 3 and 4 are kind of the same but I would explain the difference as this: if the dataset is only declared but not initiated, it is empty.